Porsche Boxster Common Problems

 The M96 and M97 engines found in the Boxster are famed for cylinder scoring – deep gauges in the cylinder liner, usually associated with a knocking noise and eventually catastrophic engine failure.
 The root cause of this issue is open to discussion, however, wear in the piston rings and liners causes the piston to wobble.
 The wobble occurs at the bottom of the stroke and results in the piston skirt dragging against the cylinder wall, thereby scoring the liner.

 More recently, this issue has also been seen on the later engines.
-An early telltale sign can be one exhaust tailpipe being more sooty black than the other.
-This is a clear sign of a difference in fuel mixtures and oil burning on one cylinder bank versus the other.
+An early telltale sign can be excessive soot on the exhaust tailpipe on the Boxster.
+This is usually a sign of a difference in fuel mixtures and oil burning on one cylinder bank versus the other.

 The sound of this problem is not a tick like a bad lifter, it’s more a rhythmic knock and usually shows up first on the passenger bank of the flat 6 engines.
 Wear in the piston rings and the liners of the cylinder have caused the piston to wobble.
 The wobble occurs at the bottom of the stroke and causes the piston skirt to drag against the cylinder wall, causing scoring of the liner.
 The rhythmic knock is the piston changing position at the bottom of the stroke and hitting the liner.
 In many cases, even with the head off the engine, the worst scoring cannot be seen until the piston is removed – it can be way down at the bottom of the cylinder.